DDufau/AI_PL2/README.md

 # AI_PL2
 Initial projects
-Initial java project, for rationals, and letters sets.
+In java, for rationals, and letters sets.